How To Attract More Clients This Booking Season

 The more confusing your choices are, the less likely you are to get booked.
 Less IS more.

 I highly recommend having 3 packages (essentially a high, middle, and low option, so there's something for everyone).
 If you hate packages, then have one á la carte list with individual item pricing, where they can choose whatever they want.
-Either way, keep it as simple as possible, and be open about any extra fees they can incur (travel, additional assistants, etc.).
+Either way, keep it as simple as possible, and be open about any extra fees they can incur (travel, add-ons, etc.).

 Another "duh" moment, I know.
 You'd be amazed how many times I've seen an extremely professional email response, only to get on the phone with that person and realize they talking nothing like they type.